venkatavinayvijjapu/Datathon2.0/README.md

 5)python

 Many algoritms are time consuming as dataset containg lakhs of urls.
+Phishing:
+    Phising is a tool used to install malware to any other device, hacking while these commonly look like similar famous webites but differ in domain and subdomain or there might be an addition specific characters.
 #Algoritms:
  # 1) Count Vectorization:
            This algorithmn is part of sklearn in feature extraction used to